Strengthening Our Writing Community

 This was PWAC’s third presence at WWC.
 In 2017, we made our brochures available to gauge interest, and as all the brochures were picked up, WWC organizers knew there was interest in topics about freelance and non-fiction writing.
 In 2018, PWAC presented a session at WWC that I write more about in this post.

 But in 2019, we expanded our presence in Calgary to not only make three presentations at WWC, but to also host our annual general meeting and conduct our elections.
-I am pleased to say that I was elected PWAC’s national president on August 9, 2019, and will lead PWAC through some additional strategic alliances as we move forward.
+I am pleased to say that I was elected PWAC’s national president on August 9, 2019, and will lead PWAC through some additional strategic alliances as we move forward to launch the Canadian Freelance Guild in April, 2020.